Brickflow/amqp2solr/README.md

   - it's keys are keys of your existing model
   - it's values are field names in SOLR
   - Typically, this can be used to adapt to the default solr schema.xml, eg: ``{email: 'email_s'}``
-  - Currently, all the fields need to be defined here, not only the mapped ones.
 - ``transformations`` is an optional object which can be used for transforming the data before/after solr.
   - it's keys are keys of your existing model
   - it's values are objects with 2 fields: